juangamella/causal-chamber/README.md

 The code to reproduce the case studies in the original paper can be found in the separate [paper repository](https://github.com/juangamella/causal-chamber-paper).

+## Do you need help?

+This repository contains quite a few datasets.
+If you need help choosing the right one for your work, please write us an [email](mailto:juangamella@gmail.com) or directly [book]() one of our weekly help sessions.

 ## Available datasets

 We are open to suggestions of additional experiments that may prove interesting; please reach out to the [corresponding author](https://github.com/juangamella).